| In the judgment of this writer, many descendants of

 Craven County on Falling Creek, on the north side of the Neuse River,

 almost due north of his brother.
-Later this area would be in Lenoir
+Later this area would be in Johnston,

 County.